Key tax factors for efficient cross-border business and investment involving Bulgaria.

-A 5 percent rate on dividends and liquidation proceeds distributed to foreign non-EU tax resident entities.
+A 5 percent rate is levied on dividends and liquidation proceeds distributed to non-EU tax resident entities.
 Exemptions apply for dividends and liquidation proceeds paid by domestic companies to EU/EEA parent companies (no minimum participation or holding period requirements).

 A 10 percent rate applies to interest paid to a foreign entity.
-As of January 1, 2015 exemptions apply for interest payments made to EU tax-resident affiliated companies under the EU Interest and Royalties Directive (subject to meeting the respective conditions).
+As of January 1, 2015 exemptions apply for interest payments to EU affiliated companies under the EU Interest and Royalties Directive (subject to conditions).

 A 10 percent rate applies to royalties paid to a foreign entity.
-As of January 1, 2015 exemptions apply for royalty payments made to EU tax-resident affiliated companies under the EU Interest and Royalties Directive (subject to meeting the respective conditions).
+As of January 1, 2015 exemptions apply for royalty payments to EU affiliated companies under the EU Interest and Royalties Directive (subject to conditions).

 Yes, a 10 percent rate applies.